Proof of Concept Awards Program

 In addition to funding, selected projects will receive support from the Office of Technology Management to provide guidance on commercial development including market landscape, IP analysis, and industry feedback on commercially relevant milestones.

-Applicants must be full-time UIC full time faculty, staff, and researchers with dedicated research space and resources and have an invention disclosure on file with the Office of Technology Management.
+Applicants must be full-time UIC faculty, staff, and researchers with dedicated research space and resources and have an invention disclosure on file with the Office of Technology Management.
 The invention disclosure must be submitted prior to the submission of a POC pre-proposal.
 Forms and instructions on disclosing a technology can be found here: OTM Submit your idea.
 Any questions, please contact a technology manager.

 The technology or invention the proposal is based on must not be exclusively licensed or encumbered by any other prior obligations that would prohibit commercialization.